The Australian Antarctic Division needs highly-skilled and passionate people to support Australia’s activities on the icy continent.

 Summer expeditioners usually start work in September or October and are employed for between 4 and 6 months, and will return to Australia in March or April the following year.

-When completing your application, you will be asked to indicate your preferences in order of most preferred to least.
+When completing your application, you will be asked to indicate your station preferences in order of most preferred to least.

 Are there roles available as a nurse or other medical professional?

-I am a returning expeditioner, do I need to follow the same process?
+I am a returning expeditioner; do I need to follow the same process?

 I applied in the last 3 years – am I required to attend an assessment centre again?

-COVID-19 Vaccination Requirements
+AAP Vaccination Requirements

 How can I find out more?